Sceptre/sceptre/docs/_source/docs/template_handlers.rst

 file
 ~~~~~~~~~~~~~~~~~~~~

-Loads a template from disk.
-Supports JSON, YAML, Jinja2 and Python files.
-Will be used if the ``template_path`` Stack
-config property is set, for backwards compatibility reasons.
+Loads a template from the local file system.
+This handler supports templates with .json, .yaml, .template, .j2

-This is the default template handler type, setting the ``file`` type is optional.
+and .py extensions.
+This is the default template handler type, specifying the ``file`` type is optional.

+For backwards compatability, when a ``template_path`` key is specified in the Stack config, it is wired to
+use the ``file`` template handler.

 Syntax: